glaucodesouza/FIORI-tips-and-tricks/OData/Receive-n-records-in-JSON-by-stream-method/README.md

 # Steps to receive N records by JSON to internal table (easy)

+# XXX IMPORTANT XXX
+It works for receivin JSON records in sap, but can not give success answer.
+Only give 500 error like: Invalid or no mapping to system data types found

 ## 1) in SEGW, Create Entity, Media=true
 Create Entity, media=true